Distinguished Lecturers

 Perhaps, the best guide in requesting speakers is to examine the short bio-sketches and topics listed for each speaker.

-Requests for Distinguished Lecturers and Industry Speakers are initiated by selecting the icon “HOW TO BOOK A SPEAKER.”
+Requests for Distinguished Lecturers are initiated by selecting the icon “HOW TO BOOK A SPEAKER.”
 At the conclusion of a visit, the chapter completes a DLP Chapter Report by selecting the icon “GRSS DLP CHAPTER REPORT” that assists GRSS in improving the program.
-Distinguished Lecturers and Industry Speakers complete a DLP Speaker Report by selecting the icon “GRSS DLP SPEAKER REPORT” following their visit
+Distinguished Lecturers complete a DLP Speaker Report by selecting the icon “GRSS DLP SPEAKER REPORT” following their visit

 As of 22 April 2022, in line with the advice of health authorities regarding current pandemic risks and a return to in-person meetings and domestic and international travel in many regions, the current IEEE pandemic travel policy is as follows: